privilegeescalation/.org/content/stories/humble-beginnings.md

 ]
 +++

-In 2021, I was sitting in a hospital bed in San Franciscio, California waiting to go into facial feminization surgery.
+In 2021, I was sitting in a hospital bed in San Francisco, California waiting to go into facial feminization surgery.

 I remember thinking to myself